grip-on-software/data-gathering/README.md

   - `$PROJECT_NAME`: Name of the scraped project in the quality dashboard.
 - subprojects: Subprojects and their main project.
   - `$SUBPROJECT_KEY`: JIRA key of the subproject.
+- teams: GitHub teams and their main project.
+  - `$TEAM_NAME`: GitHub slug of the team that manages the repositories relevant to the project.

 The credentials file follows a similar section-option-value, but `credentials.cfg.example` contains only one section whose name `$SOURCE_HOST`